craigslist2022/main/README.md

 ## Recreation Documents
 Two scripts are needed to replicate all of the author's findings.
 Begin with **recreate_data_cleaning.do** to create "cleaned" data sets and follow along with the author's data decisions.
 The file **ucr_crime_raw.dta.zip** will need to be decompressed before this script can run.
 The authors omitted a cleaning script for data collected from The Erotic Review, as the set included sensitive and potentially identifying data.
 A de-identified dataset has been included for recreation purposes.

 After creating "cleaned" data, run **recreate_main_tables.do** to recreate each figure and table from the main paper as well as the appendices.
-The file **ter_data.dta.zip** will need to be decompressed before this script can run. **recreate_main_tables.do** can only be run after these "cleaned" data sets are created.
+The file **ter_clean.dta.zip** will need to be decompressed before this script can run. **recreate_main_tables.do** can only be run after these "cleaned" data sets are created.

 Neither script installs the STATA packages necessary to run all of the commands listed.
 The following commands are necessary:
 ```